When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 How Much Is Invested Into Men’s NCAA Basketball Programs Versus Women’s NCAA Basketball Programs?

-On the women’s side of things, the teams receive no pay-out for progressing through the tournament.
-While women represent 43.4% of all college athletes, they receive less than a twenty-to-thirty percent less than men in terms of travel allocation, recruiting resources, equipment, and overall operating expenses.
+On the women’s side, the teams receive no payout for progressing through the tournament.
+While women represent 43.4% of all college athletes, they receive less than twenty to thirty percent less than men in travel allocation, recruiting resources, equipment, and overall operating expenses.

-NCAA Men’s vs Women’s Basketball: Scholarships
+NCAA Men’s vs. Women’s Basketball: Scholarships

 How Many Players on an NCAA Men’s Basketball Program Receive Scholarships?

 In Division II, there are 296 universities with a basketball program.
-Each member of the college and the university of Division II is restricted to ten scholarships for their men’s program.
+Each member of the college and the University of Division II is restricted to ten scholarships for their men’s program.

 How Many Players on an NCAA Women’s Basketball Program Receive Scholarships?

 At the Division I level, there are 335 universities with basketball programs.
-There are up to 15 scholarships available to be divided amongst players in any given program – a total of 5025 scholarships available across Division I basketball.
+There are up to 15 scholarships available to be divided amongst players in any program – a total of 5025 scholarships available across Division I basketball.

 At the Division II level, there are 298 universities with basketball programs.
-There are up to 10 scholarships available to be divided amongst players in any given program – a total of 2980 scholarships available across Division II basketball.
+There are up to 10 scholarships available to be divided amongst players in any program – a total of 2980 scholarships available across Division II basketball.

-NCAA Men’s vs Women’s Basketball: Viewership
+NCAA Men’s vs. Women’s Basketball: Viewership

 Which Is More Viewed in the US, Men’s or Women’s College Basketball?

-The 2019 Men’s Division I Basketball Tournament had an average viewership of 6.79 million.
+The 2023 Men’s Division I Basketball Tournament had an average viewership of 10.0 million.

-In comparison, the 2019 Women’s Division I Basketball Tournament Final had an average viewership of 3.69 million across linear and streaming platforms.
+In comparison, the 2023 Women’s Division I Basketball Tournament Final had an average viewership of 9.92 million across linear and streaming platforms.

 Is There an International Market for NCAA Women’s Basketball?